atet/regex/README.md

   head -5 newsCorpora2.tsv | column -t -s $'\t'
 ```

-* I'm curious to see how many articles are from ".com" websites, since I tend to associate that with more legitimate websites
+* I'm curious to see how many articles are from "`.com`" websites, since I tend to associate that with more legitimate websites
-* Let's use the regex "anchor" `$` symbol to denote that the term `.\.com` needs to occur right at the end of the line
+* Let's use the regex "anchor" `$` symbol to denote that the term `.\.com` needs to occur only at the end of the line

 ```
 $ grep -Eic ".\.com$" newsCorpora2.tsv
 348971
 ```

-* Oh wow, so almost 75K articles not from a .com website, good to know!
+* Oh wow, so almost 75K articles not from a "`.com`" website, good to know!
-* Now I'm really curious what news outlets don't have a .com website, let's take a sample of ten sites to manually check
+* Now I'm really curious what news outlets don't have a "`.com`" website, let's take a sample of ten sites to manually check

 ```
 $ cut -f7 -d$'\t' newsCorpora.tsv | \